cadensantiagoat/Spotify_To_Apple/README.md

 ## Features

--  Secure OAuth authentication for Spotify
+-  Secure OAuth authentication for Spotify and YouTube
 -  View all your Spotify playlists
 -  Export playlists in multiple formats (CSV, JSON, Text)
+-  Export playlists directly to YouTube
 -  Copy track lists to clipboard
 -  Modern, responsive UI
 -  **Completely Free** - No paid subscriptions needed